Brooke Henderson withdraws from U.S. Women’s Open for personal reasons - Red Deer Advocate

 Henderson later took to Twitter to say she was withdrawing for personal reasons and was en route to Ottawa.
 She thanked the staff of Shoal Creek Golf and Country Club — who dealt with more than four inches of rainfall early in the week — and said she is looking forward to competing again at the U.S. Women’s Open in 2019 at The Country Club of Charleston.

+A member of Henderson’s management team confirmed to The Canadian Press she withdrew due to an illness in the family.

-Pine said Henderson did go to the golf course early Friday to gather her things, but was en route to the airport by mid-morning.
+Pine said Henderson went to the golf course early Friday to gather her things, but was en route to the airport by mid-morning.

 Henderson, 20, was tied for 44th after a shooting a 1-over-par 73 in the first round on Thursday.
 She was six shots back of the lead.